 It usually takes five (5) years to become a Journeyman.
 But, remember, the training is free!

 Any woman or man meeting the minimum requirements!
 Apprentices must be at least 17 years old and in good health.
 A physical may be required.
 S/he must pass a drug and alcohol test during a 90 day probationary period.
 A high school diploma or GED is required.

 Classes cost $0.

 Yes!
 Our training programs have grown with our union by combining journey worker upgrade classes with the traditional apprentice programs.
 By taking advantage of training programs throughout their careers, carpenters keep their skills sharp and become more valuable to employers.
 Upgrade classes are free to members and conveniently scheduled to local training center and during off-work hours.

-In seeking to establish high standards for all carpenters in the industry, the Keystone Mountain Lakes Regional Council of Carpenters works to set minimum standards for wages and benefits.
+In seeking to establish high standards for all carpenters in the industry, the Eastern Atlantic States Regional Council of Carpenters works to set minimum standards for wages and benefits.
 These standards include a wage and benefit package that is fair and equitable to both carpenters and the contractors employing them and is established in accordance with economic conditions in each area.
 Attempts to undercut area standards hurt the ability of the industry to attract and retain skilled crafts workers.
 The Carpenters Unions fight to protect area standards is at the very heart of our mission.